Retro Fitness's Project LIFT To Open 80+ New Gyms in Black and Brown Communities

 Collins currently owns locations in Texas (Garland, Pasadena, Mesquite, North Dallas, and Richardson), New York (Bay Shore, Ronkonkoma, and Elwood) and Florida (Delray Beach, Lauderhill, Lake Worth, and Wellington).
 Memberships at the Pasadena, Delray Beach, and Lauderhill locations are available for presale.

-Retro Fitness, franchising since 2006 under founder Eric Casaburi, currently has 200 health clubs open or in development.
+Retro Fitness, franchising since 2006, currently has 200 health clubs open or in development.
 For more information, visit retrofitness.com.

 Share this Feature